cloudsoft/gemalto-dpod-examples/README.md

 Cloudsoft AMP is built on the open source project Apache Brooklyn.

-Blueprints written in Cloudsoft AMP can also be run in Apache Brooklyn (though some blueprints rely on other catalog items that are in Cloudsoft AMP but not in Brooklyn).
+Blueprints written in Cloudsoft AMP can also be run in Apache Brooklyn (though some blueprints rely on other catalog items that are shipped with Cloudsoft AMP but are not in Brooklyn).

 Useful links include:
 * [Apache Brooklyn](https://brooklyn.apache.org/)